hxrshxz/ground-sense-bot/COMPLETE_CODE_FLOW.md

 **Layer 2**: Specialized database handlers execute optimized SQL queries.
 For example, 'Compare Amritsar and Ludhiana' routes to our `compareDistricts()` function which aggregates rainfall, blocks, and recharge data.

 **Layer 3**: For unknown queries, we use **SQLCoder:7b running locally via Ollama** to generate custom SQL.
 This converts natural language like 'show blocks with rainfall < 500mm' into executable SQL.
-If Ollama fails, we fall back to Gemini API.
+If Ollama fails, we fall back to Ollama API.

 The results are packaged as structured JSON with chart type, data points, and metadata.
 Our frontend detects the chart type and renders it as an interactive horizontal bar chart using ECharts.
 The entire pipeline takes 200-400ms from query to visualization."